DigitalRuby/IPBan/README.md

 - To run as a Windows service run "sc create IPBAN type= own start= auto binPath= c:\path\to\service\IPBan.exe DisplayName= IPBAN".
 The service needs file system, event viewer and firewall access, so please run as SYSTEM to ensure permissions.
 - To run as a console app, simply run IPBan.exe and watch console output.
 - If you want to run and debug code in Visual Studio, make sure to run Visual Studio as administrator.
 Visual Studio 2017 or newer is required, along with .net core 2.1.1.
 Community edition is free.
+- On some Windows versions, NLA will default to on.
+This will lock you out of remote desktop, so make sure to turn this option off.

 **Linux**

 - IPBan is currently supported on ubuntu 16.X - 18.X.
 For other Linux or MAC, you may need to adjust some of the instructions and add config file entries for the appropriate log files to parse.